ed-syspertec/Virtel/docs/manuals/virtel/Virtel460IG/Installation_Guide.rst

 **n1** - HTTP segment size.
 Do not change from the default value of 30000 unless advised by VIRTEL support.

-**n2** - Maximum file size (in bytes) allowed for an IND$FILE upload.
-The default value 4096000 permits a maximum upload size of approximately 4MB.
-If the size is exceeded the user will see HTTP response code “413 Request Entity Too Large”.
+**n2** - Maximum file size (in bytes) allowed for an IND$FILE transfer.
+The default value 4096000 permits a maximum transfer size of approximately 4MB.
+For upload, If the size is exceeded the user will see HTTP response code “413 Request Entity Too Large”.
+For download, if the size is exceeded the user will see error message “TRANS14 Error reading file from host: file transfer canceled”.

 .. index::
    pair: Virtel TCT; HTSETn parameter